 Outside of the teachers, how will DASD support my child through the Cyber Academy?

-Your child will have the same support that an in-person student would receive, including access to school counselors, nurses, case managers, special education teachers, etc.
+Your child will have the same support that a traditional student would receive, including access to school counselors, case managers, special education teachers, etc.

 Who will help if my child is struggling or needs extra help?

 Your child’s teacher is available to provide support online or in-person by appointment.
 Additionally, Cyber Academy students are invited to participate in all school groups, including Homework Club.

 I have additional questions that aren’t answered here; who should I contact?

 Please contact a member of our DCA Admin team at email@example.com.